nonomal/LTX-Video/README.md

 # ⚡️ Training

 We provide an open-source repository for fine-tuning the LTX-Video model: [LTX-Video-Trainer](https://github.com/Lightricks/LTX-Video-Trainer).
 This repository supports both the 2B and 13B model variants, enabling full fine-tuning as well as LoRA (Low-Rank Adaptation) fine-tuning for more efficient training.
+This includes:

+- **Control LoRAs**: Train custom control models like depth, pose, and canny control
+- **Effect LoRAs**: Create specialized effects and transformations for video generation

 Explore the repository to customize the model for your specific use cases!
 More information and training instructions can be found in the [README](https://github.com/Lightricks/LTX-Video-Trainer/blob/main/README.md).

+# 🎬 Control Models

+[ComfyUI-LTXVideo](https://github.com/Lightricks/ComfyUI-LTXVideo) repository now contains workflows and models for 3 specialized models that enable precise control over LTX-Video generation:

+Pose Control, Depth Control and Canny Control

+**Example ComfyUI Workflow (for all control types):** [ic-lora.json](https://github.com/Lightricks/ComfyUI-LTXVideo/blob/main/example_workflows/ic_lora/ic-lora.json)

 # 🚀 Join Us